VictoriBuild/VictoriBuild/README.md

 ## 🚀 Full-Stack Developer | Passionate Problem Solver

 I build full-stack web solutions that are fast, functional, and future-ready.
-Helping individuals, businesses & brands gain **20X results** with my #PPS philosophy:
+Helping individuals, businesses, and brands achieve exponential results with my #PPS Strategies:
 **Precision**, ship with **Purpose**, and **Scale** with Vision.

 ---